 Common to all three nines are reasonable rates, good service, very good conditions thanks to an "unlimited maintenance budget," and challenging green complexes.
 Generally speaking, all three nines are somewhat straightforward and traditional with the flag in view from the tee box and "what you see is what you get."
 What you can't see and what makes all three nines demanding are the greens which are well guarded with grass and sand bunkers and multiple tiers!
 Knowing the greens and accuracy on the approach shots is critical to scoring well.

-Some of the holes that we liked on this nine include:
+Some of the holes that we really like on Gleannloch Pines Gleann Nine included:

-Service is good and friendly, the pro shop is well stocked, the grill serves breakfast and lunch (sandwiches, burgers, Philly cheesesteaks, and more), and the practice facilities are adequate.
+Service is good and friendly, the pro shop is well stocked, the practice facilities are good, and the grill has breakfast and lunch (sandwiches, burgers, and more cooked to order).